How to Maximise Natural Light in Home Design

 Mirrors and glass elements further enhance natural light, making spaces feel more expansive without additional artificial lighting.
 Even flooring choices impact brightness, with pale timber and polished concrete helping to reflect light throughout a room.

-Landscaping and Exterior Considerations
+Landscaping and Exterior Design

 Balancing Natural Light for Comfort